How to back up your Fairphone 2 and restore the data

 Back up your data with Google Mobile Services

 This is the easiest way to do a simple, automated backup.
 Use the Google services that come pre-installed on the Fairphone operating system.
-To have a backup of all desired data, including Whatsapp and your settings, you have to prepare some things first.
+However, this does not include all your data.
+To have a backup of all desired data, including text messages (SMS) and/or Whatsapp and/or your app settings, you have to prepare some things first.

 If you want to keep your WhatsApp chats, you have to back them up separately on your Google Account: